Margaret Hooks: Books

 In her lifetime, Hooks published eight books of non-fiction, mainly focused on topics or subjects involving women, artists and the Surrealist movement.
 She also translated into English the Spanish-language autobiography of Austrian-born psychoanalyst Marie Langer, From Vienna to Managua: Journey of a Psychoanalyst, published in 1989 by Free Association Books (London).

 Guatemalan Women Speak, chronicling women impacted by the military repression and genocide against indigenous peoples in Guatemala during the 1980s, was published in 1991 in London by CIIR.
 The book was released in a second edition in 1993, published in Washington, D.C. by EPICA.

-The acclaimed Tina Modotti: Photographer and Revolutionary, about the Italian-born photographer and left-wing activist Tina Modotti, was published in 1993 by Harper Collins and deemed “a definitive biography" by the New York Times.
+The acclaimed Tina Modotti: Photographer and Revolutionary, about the Italian-born photographer and left-wing activist Tina Modotti, was published in 1993 by HarperCollins and deemed “a definitive biography" by the New York Times.
 In the book, Hooks "detailed [Modotti's] life as an artist, activist and woman at the height of Mexican muralism, where Bohemia met political revolution through a whirlwind of artistic expression."
 British feminist art historian and filmmaker Laura Mulvey lauded the book as a "carefully researched and fascinating biography" that showed "how legend and myth became an inextricable part of Modotti's afterlife and thus unavoidably part of her story."

 Shortlisted in 1994 for the Kraszna-Krausz book award for writing on photography and for the annual Infinity award by the International Center for Photography, the book has been published in eight languages.
 After a first paperback edition by HarperCollins, the book was again reprinted in 2000 by Da Capo Press in a special paperback edition titled Tina Modotti: Radical Photographer.
 In 2017, the Madrid-based publisher of books on art and photography, La Fábrica, published new reprints of the book in Spanish and English, distributed in the United States by D.A.P./Artbook.